milisp/homebrew-codexia/README.md

 ## What's Codexia

-[Codexia](https://github.com/codexia-team/codexia) - A powerful GUI and Toolkit for Codex CLI.
-FileTree + prompt notepad + git worktree and more.
+[Codexia](https://github.com/codexia-team/codexia) - A powerful GUI and Toolkit for Codex CLI + Claude Code.
+One click @file via FileTree + prompt notepad + git worktree and more.

 ## Available casks
 - `codexia` – installs the latest GUI release built for Intel and Apple Silicon; see `Casks/codexia.rb` for the current version.